Hang on here, I'm making myself a note versus things going to hell in a handbasket.

 It's always conservatives, right?

-The the the the circumstances here as to why these brawls are happening, like in Detroit, like in uh in in uh Madison Square Garden on Saturday night.
+The circumstances here as to why these brawls are happening, like in Detroit, like in Madison Square Garden on Saturday night, there's probably a reason if somebody wanted to do a sociological examination.

-But to say that the events are new and it's certain people never allowed them, that's that's probably true, but there never was an era where there was really fair and pure and constant 100% sportsmanship.
+But there never was an era where there was really fair and pure and constant 100% sportsmanship.

-Uh it's it's it's just it's never existed.
+It's just never existed.

 What started it all was this hard foul as a guy's charging in for a layup.

-Let go before, but they end up, and of course, the guy who just got jammed to the floor stands up, I'm not taking that.
+Let go before, but they end up, and of course the guy who just got jammed to the floor stands up, I'm not taking that.

 And a brawl starts, and where do they end up?